 Berries release a lot of juice so we usually mix them with a stone fruit but let your imagination be your guide.
 Nectarines with a handful of blackberries are a nice combo.

-Apricots with a drizzle of honey is also nice.
+Stone fruits are perfect for crostata.
+I like apricots skin side down and after it cools, I like a drizzle of honey over the top and a bit of fresh lemon or orange zest.
 Italian prune plums (Stanley plums) are wonderful.
 Mix 1/2 teaspoon of cinnamon, 1/4 teaspoon of star anise and the inside of one vanilla bean to the 1/4 cup of sugar.

 Sour cherries are very juicy and require some special handling.
 We pit them, put them in an oven safe dish with a bit of Kirsh and bakes at 350 for about 5 minutes until they release some juice.
 Take the juice and boil it down until it’s syrupy.
 Let the cherries come to room temperature toss the berries with the reduced juice and proceed with the rest of the recipe.